Apple defends iPhone XS pricing, says it's absorbing some cost overseas

-Surprise, Apple doesn't feel as if the iPhone XS and iPhone XS Max are too expensive, going as far as defending its pricing structure worldwide in today's earnings call.
+Surprise, Apple doesn't feel as if the iPhone XS and iPhone XS Max are too expensive, defending its pricing structure worldwide in today's earnings call.

 "We priced the iPhone XS in the US the same as the iPhone X a year ago," said Apple CEO Tim Cook, responding to a question about the iPhone being too expensive.
 "The iPhone XS Max, which was new, was $100 more than the XS."